inlets/inlets-operator/README.md

 - [ ] Provision to EC2
 - [ ] Provision to GCP
 - [ ] Tunnel any `tcp` traffic (using `inlets-pro`)

+## Author

+inlets and inlets-operator are brought to you by [Alex Ellis](https://twitter.com/alexellisuk).
+Alex is a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) and the founder of [OpenFaaS](https://github.com/openfaas/faas/).

+If you like this project, then join dozens of other developers by Sponsoring Alex and his OSS work through [GitHub Sponsors](https://github.com/users/alexellis/sponsorship) today.

 ## Video demo